mintusharma/TempratureConverterApp/README.md

 # TempratureConverterApp

-This is a Simple Basic Android Temprature Converter App, Which Calculate the temprature in .C and .F
+This is a Simple Basic Android Temprature Converter App, Which Calculate the temprature in .C and .F Just Extract The File and Open With Android Studio.

 To use this App you have to download the clone
 And open with android studion V.2.0 and Above .